Quote-request guide

 Suggest the next step

-Offer a callback path, booking link, quote form, sales handoff, or human-review promise without confirming final price or availability.
+Offer a callback path, booking link, quote form, sales handoff, or review promise without inventing final price or availability.

-Exact quotes, custom scope, condition-based price changes, discount approval, emergency fees, and bundle pricing should be reviewed.
+Firm quotes, custom scope, condition-based price changes, discount approval, emergency fees, and bundle pricing need live source proof, an approved workflow, or a reviewer.

 Availability and operational promises